Eeritvan/gamestore/README.md

      - `(venv) $ pip install -r requirements.txt`
 6. Create the database by running:
      - `(venv) $ psql < schema.sql`
+     - `(venv) $ psql < inserts.sql`
 7. Finally, run the application with the command `flask run` and navigate to the url `http://127.0.0.1:5000/`

 ## Additional notes
 - You can change your role to "creator" or "moderator" by editing your profile.
 Once changed, a link to create new games should appear on "allgames" page.
 - If you decide to run the application locally the database will be empty.
-Instead, the fly.io application will include some games and reviews already.
+Instead, the fly.io application will include some AI generated games and reviews already.
+   - Most of the usernames / reviews / games were generated with OpenAI's ChatGPT-3.5.
-- All the images have been generated with Stable Diffusion XL 1.0 https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0
+   - All the images used in this project have been generated with Stable Diffusion XL 1.0 https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0
-    - The prompts used to generate these images can be found on each games description
+      - The prompts/keywords used to generate images can be found on each games description